 Damaris Romero is originally from Honduras.
 Damaris moved to Brandon from New York in 2000.
 She has been working with children of all ages for more than thirteen years, and joined the Village family in January of 2005.
 She has always taught full time in the Toddler class, as this is her preferred age group.
 She has earned her Child Development Associate (CDA) and is certified in CPR and First Aid.
 Damaris is always looks for opportunities to increase her knowledge in early childhood education and child development, so she completes many continuing education courses and plans to begin her A.S. in Early Childhood Education soon.
 Ms. Damaris cherishes her ability to work full time with children during the week at her job, and continues this “blessing” by working with children through her church too.

-Ms. Lisa, one of the original staff members, has over 20 years experience working with children and began her employment at Tutor Time of Brandon in 2000.
+Lisa Stephens has over 20 years experience working with children and began her employment at The Village ELC (formerly Tutor Time of Brandon) in 2000.
 At The Village, she has held the positions of Toddler and Two Year Old Teacher, VPK/PreK Teacher, and Assistant Director.
-She currently serves as The Village ELC Nutrition Specialist and Cook.
+She currently serves as The Village ELC Nutrition Specialist.
 She holds an Associate of Science in early childhood development and has taken courses in food Safety and nutrition through the University of South Florida and the Hillsborough County Health Department.
-She has been married to her best friend since 1979 and has one daughter and one grandson.
+She has been married to her best friend since 1979 and has one daughter and a grandson, Colten.

-Magda Garcia has been employed at The Village ELC since September 2005.
-Ms. Garcia started working in the Early Childhood in 1999.
-Her career in early childhood education began in a Christian preschool, where she was an Office Manager and Director for 4 years.
-She moved to the Brandon area in August 2005.
+Magda Garcia has been employed at The Village ELC since September 2005, and has been working in early childhood education since 1999.
+Mrs. Garcia began her career as an office manager in a Christian preschool where she was later promoted to Director.
 She has held various positions at The Village, including Lead Teacher, Substitute Teacher, and VPK teacher.
-Ms. Garcia is originally from Guatemala and moved to Ft.
+Originally from Guatemala, Mrs. Garcia moved to Ft.
 Lauderdale, Florida when she was 11 years old.
-She has been married to her husband, Esteban, since 1994 and has 4 beautiful children Monica, Miguel, Junior, and Stephanie.
-Along with her husband, Mrs. Garcia has also worked with youth from middle school through college and career placement.
+She has been married to her husband, Esteban, since 1994 and has four beautiful children: Monica, Miguel, Junior, and Stephanie.
+Along with her husband, Mrs. Garcia has also worked with youth from middle school through college in career placement.
 Magda earned a Child Development Associate (CDA) and Director credentials from Nova University of Fort Lauderdale, and she maintains CPR Certification and First Aid Certification.

 Joe and Susan Miller Owners